 - Spare parts for normal wear & tear

 - Fuel is additional please budget approximately USD $16 per day.

 - We do recommend you bring your own helmet where possible.

 Our Bhutan packages costs are quoted in US dollars.
 On the final date of payment your Bhutan travel costs are converted into Australian dollars using the current telegraphic transfer rate of exchange of the day.

 Conditions of Hire

 1. Security deposit of US $500 (this is the passengers maximum liability) is to be paid directly before commencement of the tour in case of damages which will be refunded on completion of the tour.
-(USD cash or USD travellers cheques can be used as security deposit, payment by credit card is not possible at this time: May 11, 2015).
+(USD cash or USD travellers cheques & some credit cards can be used as security deposit.)

 2. A personal liability form is required to be filled in before commencement of the tour in case of injury, disability or death.

-3. International drivers permit with a motorcycle endorsement.
+3. International drivers permit with a motorcycle endorsement, is essential.
 This is available from your local state motoring authority & should be prearranged at least two weeks before departure.